awsdocs/incident-manager-user-guide/doc_source/escalation.md

 # Escalation plans<a name="escalation"></a>

 AWS Systems Manager Incident Manager provides escalation paths through your defined contacts\.
 You can pull multiple contacts into an incident at the same time\.
-If these contacts don't respond, Incident Manager escalates to next set of contacts\.
-You can also define your escalation plan to automatically escalate even if a contact has responded\.
+If these contacts don't respond, Incident Manager escalates to the next set of contacts\.
+You can also choose if a plan will stop escalating once a user acknowledges the engagement\.
 You can add escalation plans to a response plan so escalation automatically starts at the beginning of an incident\.
 You can also add escalation plans to an active incident\.

 **Topics**
 + [Stages](#escalation-stages)